Case Studies

 "In Trouble - Sales"

-A general sales manager feels that he is about to be fired by his general manager who listens to the
+A TV station general sales manager feels that he is about to be fired by his general manager who listens to the

-local sales manager who goes directly to the GM, to another department head that puts everything
+local sales manager who goes directly to the GM, to another department head who puts everything

 the GM, who is under financial pressure from the owners, is trying to make him a scapegoat.